Faculty & Staff

 With Jenn Dye.
 “Women and Development.”
 In Michael T. Snarr and D. Neil Snarr, eds.
 Introducing Global Issues (6th edition).
 Boulder: Lynne Rienner Publishers, 2016.

 With Rina Williams.
-“Secularism, nationalism and transnational entanglements in India.”
+“Secular anxieties and transnational engagements in India.”
 In Marian Burchard, Mattias Middel, and Monika Wohlrab-Sahr, eds.
-Comparative
+Multiple Secularities Beyond the West: Religion and modernity in the global age. de Gruyter, 2015, pp. 19-38.

 - PhD, University of Wisconsin, Madison, Wisconsin, 1998 (political science).